George Porter (footballer): Bromley and 12 month ban

 In June 2016, Porter signed for fellow National League side Bromley following his departure from relegated Welling United.
 Despite missing a considerable period through injury, Porter made 31 league appearances, scoring 6 goals, and was rewarded with a new one-year contract at the end of the season.

 In September 2019, Porter was banned from football for 12 months after pleading guilty to placing 473 bets on football matches, an activity which is banned by the FA.
 He was also fined £750.
 He was initially reported to the FA by betting company Bet365 for placing the bets between December 2011 and May 2019.
 Porter made a loss on the bets and did not bet on matches involving his own teams, and was not accused of match fixing.

 Return to Maidstone

 After his ban, Porter re-signed for Maidstone in late September 2020.

 Dartford

 On 8 June 2021, Porter signed for Dartford.

 Dulwich Hamlet

 On 1 July 2022, Porter signed for Dulwich Hamlet.

+Cray Wanderers (second spell)

+On 16 June 2023, Porter re-signed for Cray Wanderers.

+Return to Dulwich Hamlet

+On 5 July 2024, Porter returned to Dulwich Hamlet.

+Porter started the season brightly putting in eye-catching displays scoring in victories at Champion Hill against Hendon and his former club Cray Wanderers.